transcode-open/apt-cyg/README.md

 ### True multi-architecture support

 Let think a case that you want to install the x86 package when you are working under the x86_64 environment.
-In this case, You must only append a --charch option to the first parameter of apt-cyg.
 For example:

     # apt-cyg --charch x86 install chere